spacetelescope/jwst/docs/jwst/dark_current/description.rst

 The data in the last integration of the dark reference file is applied to all remaining science integrations.

-The ERR arrays of the science data are currently not modified by this step.

 The DQ flags from the dark reference file are propagated into the science exposure PIXELDQ array using a bitwise OR operation.